josfam/alx-backend-python/0x00-python_variable_annotations/README.md

 Write a type-annotated function `floor` which takes a float `n` as argument
 \
 and returns the floor of the float.

+## 3. Basic annotations - to string

+Write a type-annotated function `to_str` that takes a float `n` as argument and returns the string representation of the float.